Building a Successful Marketing Strategy: Startup Edition

 Use Google Forms to create marketing research surveys you can send to existing contacts and customers to request feedback and collect topic ideas.
 Ask about the pain points your widget helps eliminate, then brainstorm content headlines for articles to address these.
-Ask for questions they have about you, your process, your development, etc. then use these as White paper themes.
+Ask for questions they have about you, your process, your development, etc., and then use these as White paper themes.

 Know your Audience

-Make use of Existing Assets
+Make use of Existing Assets.

 Now it’s time to divvy up the responsibility for these posts.
 Maybe you want a hand in the general interest pieces, so put yourself on those.
 Maybe your chief engineer has a way with words, so tap them for the product feature series.
 And maybe you have a developer who's also adept at persuasion, so hit them up for the remainder.

-A handful of additional thoughts to round off your new marketing plan:
+Here are a handful of additional thoughts to round off your new marketing plan: